Macrurido/Redactum/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-Morefi © 2024 by Hugo Aguirre Villaseñor is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+Redactum © 2025 by Hugo Aguirre Villaseñor is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]